tripleo1/awesome/README.md

 - [Komodo/KomodoEdit](https://github.com/Komodo/KomodoEdit) - Komodo Edit is a fast and free multi-language code editor.
 Written in JS, Python, C++ and based on the Mozilla platform.
 - [LunaTMT/Snake](https://github.com/LunaTMT/Snake) - Snake created with Pygame
 - [MarcusRainbow/pypyrust](https://github.com/MarcusRainbow/pypyrust) - Python to Rust compiler
+- [MilaNLProc/honest](https://github.com/MilaNLProc/honest) - A Python package to compute HONEST, a score to measure hurtful sentence completions in language models.
+Published at NAACL 2021.
 - [NixIPFS/nixipfs-scripts](https://github.com/NixIPFS/nixipfs-scripts) - Mirror a Hydra jobset using IPFS or plain rsync
 - [StuyPulse/theia](https://github.com/StuyPulse/theia) - Theia is a visual localization solution using the ArUco fiducial system.
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.